ppurka/sagelib/README.rst

-  release versions actually get merged into `master`, so these branches are kept around for your convenience (for example if you want to rebase a topic branch from one of these prerelease branches onto the current `prerelease` branch).
+  release versions actually get merged into `master`, so these branches are kept around for your convenience (for example if you want to rebase a topic branch from one of these prerelease branches onto the current `master` branch).

-`master`
-  This points to the latest release or prerelease.

 `github-master`
   The default branch for this GitHub repository.
 It should consist of `master` plus this README file.

-Note that of the above, only `release` and `github-master` are really suitable for remote tracking, because the others will tend to rewind themselves often (due to the way that release management of Sage is currently done).
-Nevertheless, please base topic branches on `prerelease`.
+Note that of the above, only `release` is really suitable for remote tracking, because due to the way that release management of Sage is currently done, `master` will jump around the DAG, `prerelease-x.x.x.x` will never be updated, and `github-master` will be rebased in order to avoid depending upon `prerelease-x.x.x.x` branches.
+Nevertheless, please base topic branches on `master`, not `release`, and rebase as necessary.

 Maintainer
 ----------